kanaka/mal/chuck/notes.md

   `eval`-like thing or alternatively, chopping off the surrounding quotes and doing the inverse transformation of the printing)
 - How is an atom printed?

+# Step 2

+- What if my language doesn't support lambdas, let alone passing around named functions?
+Ideally write something about implementing/using functors/delegates or replacing that namespace with a big switch as with VHDL.
+Another problem is that if you choose a different solution in step 4, step 2 could end up no longer functional...
+- What kind of error (read: what message?) is raised when no value can be looked up for the symbol?
+Is it arbitrary?
+Do I need to extend my error handling to allow for format strings?
+- It would be worth a mention that you should extend the printer to handle "native" functions (or in oldtimey terms, subrs)